0xsuryansh/searchNBAMonorepo/README.md

-This is commit added background image
+This is commit added design to author card